MLee010/MinkyungLee/_portfolio/portfolio-3.md

 1. **[20AECT_SNA](https://mlee010.github.io/MinkyungLee/files/20SNA.pdf)** - Investigates how individuals communicate within an online network, revealing patterns of interaction and influence.

-2. **[21AECT_Sociogram Perception](https://mlee010.github.io/MinkyungLee/files/21Perception.pdf)**: This research examines the elements of the Community of Inquiry (CoI) framework and their predictive capacity for overall course satisfaction.
+2. **[21AECT_Exploring the Role of Teaching and Cognitive Presence in Predicting Course Satisfaction within the Community of Inquiry Framework](https://mlee010.github.io/MinkyungLee/files/21Perception.pdf)**: This study examines the relationships between the elements of the CoI framework —teaching presence (TP), cognitive presence (CP), and social presence (SP)—and their ability to predict course satisfaction.
+Results show that TP and CP together explain 80% of course satisfaction, with TP alone accounting for 65%.
+While TP had the strongest influence, CP and SP had mixed outcomes.
+Future research will address limitations like multicollinearity and small sample size, and explore the model with more data using Structural Equation Modeling.

 4. **[23AERA_Community Detection Algorithm](https://mlee010.github.io/MinkyungLee/files/AERA23_Louvain.pdf)**: This paper showcases a modularity optimization method for community detection in asynchronous online discussions.
 The research emphasizes the potential of this method for anticipating group effectiveness and its implications for group design and analysis.